kchi24/Gold_price_prediction/README.md

 - XGBoost: A machine learning model used to predict the residuals (errors) that Prophet does not explain.

-By integrating these two methods, the goal is to enhance forecasting accuracy by leveraging the strengths of both statistical and machine learning techniques.
+The goal is to enhance forecasting accuracy by leveraging the strengths of both statistical and machine learning techniques.